dylan-smith/secrets-demo-start/README.md

 Code Scanning Alerts & Dependency Alerts on non-default Branches

-# WebGoat 8: A deliberately insecure Web Application
+#### WebGoat 8: A deliberately insecure Web Application

-This is a copy of WebGoatm a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.
+This is a copy of WebGoatm, a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.

 #### :rotating_light: Do not use it to demo features not related to GHAS Code Scanning and Vulnerabilities alerts on non-default branches